jpmorganchase/modular/docs/building-apps/esm-views.md

    using the versions extracted in step 1
 4. All the local CSS is bundled in a single file
 5. The `dist` directory is generated, containing:
-   - the js bundle
+   - the js file
-   - the css bundle
+   - the css file
    - a package manifest (`package.json`) file containing ([see also below](#package-manifest)):
      - the location of the js bundle (`"module"` field)